polkadot-fellows/RFCs/text/0013-prepare-blockbuilder-and-core-runtime-apis-for-mbms.md

 ### Compatibility

-Backwards compatibility can only be considered on the node side since the runtime cannot be backwards compatible in any way.
 The advice here is OPTIONAL and outside of the RFC.
 To not degrade user experience, it is recommended to ensure that an updated node can still import historic blocks.

 ## Prior Art and References

-The RFC is currently being implemented in [substrate#14414](https://github.com/paritytech/substrate/pull/14414).
+The RFC is currently being implemented in [polkadot-sdk#1781](https://github.com/paritytech/polkadot-sdk/pull/1781).
 Related issues and merge
 requests:
 - [Simple multi block migrations](https://github.com/paritytech/substrate/pull/14275)
 - [Execute a hook after inherent but before